-5. I provided a TOEFL and/or IELTS score to my program.
+6. I provided a TOEFL and/or IELTS score to my program.
 Is that enough?

 No. Students must still take the LGS English Language Assessment.
 The results are not used for admission decisions but instead for identifying students who may benefit from language support courses (see #2 above).
-Our in-house assessment provides us with additional information that we need to advise you.
+Our in-house assessment provides us with additional information that we need to advise and support you.

-6. When and where is the LGS English Language assessment given?
+7. When and where is the LGS English Language assessment given?

-Incoming students, Fall 2022:
+Incoming students, Fall 2023:

 - Assessment will take place online using Canvas (Emory's Learning Management System) and Zoom (video conferencing platform) - You will use your Emory network credentials to access the Canvas site. - Once in Canvas, you will choose an appointment time for an oral interview.
-These interviews will be conducted online via Zoom August 8 August 12. - After making an appointment for the speaking assessment, you will have access to the 60-minute online writing assessment.
-The writing assessment can be taken at any time between July 4 and August 3.
+These interviews will be conducted online via Zoom August 2-8.
+There will be also an early interview period from June 26-28 for those who wish to complete their interviews then. - After making an appointment for the speaking assessment, you will have access to the 60-minute online writing assessment.
+The writing assessment can be taken online at any time between July 5 and August 1.
+Students who prefer to complete the writing assessment in person can do so between August 2 and 8.